-Wis is a former IRS tax attorney, once employed in the IRS National Office in Washington, DC.
+Wis was selected as a 2017 tax Super Lawyer.
+He is a former IRS tax attorney.
 For more than thirty-five years, his peers have awarded him the highest ranking in Martindale Hubbell.
-See About Me below.
+See more in About Me.

 Category Archives: What’s New?

 MORE THAN JUST TAX SOLUTIONS Again, let’s discuss Tax Reform and then I will tell you ways to help your business the rest of this year.
 As a former corporate counsel and former IRS attorney, I can be your one-stop … Continue reading